lucachitayat/rc-0823-code-solutions/javascript-primitives-and-variables/javascript-primitives-and-variables-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the purpose of variables?
-  To store and manipulate values for use within code.
+  To store and manipulate values for later reference and use within code.

 - How do you **declare** a variable?
   Using const, let, or in rarer circustances, var.